SimonCropp/Argon/docs/Introduction.md

     </listItem>

 </list>
-<para>The JSON serializer in Json.NET is a good choice when the JSON is reading or writing maps closely to a .NET class.</para>
+<para>The JSON serializer in Json.NET is a good choice when the JSON is reading or writing maps closely to a .NET class.
 <para>LINQ to JSON is good for situations when only interested in
-getting values from JSON, and don't have a class to serialize or deserialize to, or the JSON is radically different from the class and need to manually read and write from the objects.</para>
+getting values from JSON, and don't have a class to serialize or deserialize to, or the JSON is radically different from the class and need to manually read and write from the objects.
 </content>
 </section>